neilgebhard/chirplr/README.md

-# Twitter clone
+# Chirplr

-This repository holds the source code for a Twitter clone.
-The live demo is deployed on Heroku: https://neilstwitter.herokuapp.com/
+This repository holds the source code for a Chirplr, a full-stack web application featuring messages, likes, follows, and authentication.
+The live demo is deployed on Heroku: https://chirplr.herokuapp.com/

 **Test account**
 username: `test@test.com`